Khushank1120/Covid-19Stats/README.md

 * Android Studio version-3.6.3
 * Used Volley Library used to transmit data.
-* Used android plugin EasyGraph for the Pie Chart and SimpleArcLoader for the animation.
+* Used android plugin EasyGraph for the Pie Chart and SimpleArcLoader for the loading animation.
 * Also used REST API https://corona.lmao.ninja/v2/all for statistics and https://corona.lmao.ninja/v2/country for statistics of all the countires.